 The Choir of King’s College, Cambridge is one of the world’s best known choral groups.
-Every Christmas Eve millions of people worldwide tune into A Festival of Nine Lessons and Carols, a service broadcast by the BBC since 1928, making it the longest established annual broadcast in history.
-The same service has been broadcast in the USA by American Public Media since 1982.
+Every Christmas Eve millions of people worldwide tune into A Festival of Nine Lessons and Carols, which is the longest established annual broadcast in history, reaching 90 years in 2018.
 Additionally, Carols from King’s, a televised Christmas service also broadcast on Christmas Eve, celebrated its 60th anniversary in 2014.
 The Choir’s international fame and reputation, enhanced by an extensive recording catalogue, has led to invitations to perform around the world.

-The Choir owes much to the five musicians who have maintained its consistently high standards over the course of the last 140 years: A.H.
-Mann (1876), Boris Ord (1929), David Willcocks (1957), Philip Ledger (1974) and, since 1982, Stephen Cleobury.
+The Choir owes much to the musicians who have maintained its consistently high standards over the course of the last 140 years: A.H.
+Mann (1876), Boris Ord (1929), David Willcocks (1957), Philip Ledger (1974) and, Stephen Cleobury (1982).
 Since 1870, the choristers have been educated across the river from the College at King’s College School and receive scholarships from King’s College to help pay for their education.
 By the time they leave the Choir they are able to take with them valuable musical skills, with many aspiring to return to the Choir as choral scholars.
-The choristers are selected at audition, advertised nationally, when they are in Year 2 or 3 (ages 6 to 8) at their school and join the Choir as they enter Year 4 (ages 8 to 9).
+The choristers are selected at audition, advertised nationally, when they are in Year 2, 3 or 4 (ages 6 to 9) at their school.
+Boys usually enter the Choir in Year 4 (ages 8 to 9).

 Times, November 2003